friedrichkilian/FontSync/README.md

 - [ ] languages
 - [ ] auto subset detection (is latin-ext per default in GUI)
 - [ ] icon?

+## Copyright
+This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

+You are free to:

+SHARE - copy and redistribute the material in any medium or format

+ADAPT - remix, transform, and build upon the material

+Under the following terms:

+  ATTRIBUTION - You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+                You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.

+  NONCOMMERCIAL - You may not use the material for commercial purposes.

+  SHAREALIKE - If you remix, transform, or build upon the material, you must distribute your contributions under the
+               same license as the original.

+Follow https://creativecommons.org/licenses/by-nc-sa/4.0/ for more information.